Best Bank for 18 Year Olds

 What we don't like:

-The minimum opening deposits on each checking account are higher than some other options.
+The minimum opening deposits on each checking account is higher than some other options.
 If you decide to go with one of their accounts, make sure to have at least $100 for the initial deposit.

 It's best to keep at least 1 month of living expenses in your checking account, plus a 30% cushion.
 Figure out all your living expenses, track your spending over several months, and figure out what your magic number is.